densitymodelling/dsmextra/README.md

 ### Important note

 The [WhatIf](https://r.iq.harvard.edu/docs/whatif/1.5-5/whatif.pdf) package, on which `dsmextra` depends, was removed from CRAN on 2020-03-07.
-A patch correction has been released as part of version 1.1.0, ensuring that WhatIf is automatically installed from Github.
-If any issues arise, WhatIf can be manually installed from Github, or from one of the available [package archives](https://cran.r-project.org/web/packages/WhatIf/index.html).
+A patch correction has been released as part of version 1.1.0, ensuring that WhatIf is automatically included when `dsmextra` installs.
+Alternatively, if any issues arise, WhatIf can be manually installed either from Github or from one of the available [package archives](https://cran.r-project.org/web/packages/WhatIf/index.html).

 ```r
 if (!require("remotes")) install.packages("remotes")